Arefi123/nextjs-latest-starter/README.md

 - **📊 State management** with Zustand for efficient state handling
 - **✅ Form handling** with React Hook Form and Zod validation
 - **🔗 URL state management** with nuqs for better UX
+- **🚀 GraphQL integration** with Apollo Client for efficient data fetching
 - **🧹 Code quality** with Biome for linting and formatting
 - **📦 Package management** with pnpm for faster, more efficient installs and disk space savings